lloc/wordpress-plugins-phpunit/README.md

 The last steps brought us to _Factories_.
 What is a factory?
 Sometimes you create functions or methods that simply hide the complex process to create a specific object.
 And sometimes you have to decide which type of object you want to create.

 In WordPress plugins I prefer to add hooks in factories to objects.
 There are plugins that add hooks in class-constructors.
-This is not a good thing (especially when you still test the classic way -creating an complete environment with WordPress up and running).
+This is not a good thing (especially when you still test the classic way -creating a complete environment with WordPress up and running).

 Let's create a class `Factory` with a static function named `create`.
 This method should return a `Car` object.
 But let's refactor the constructor of `Car` so that it expects already an object and no JSON-string.
 We will do this in the create-method of the `Factory`-class instead.